 D. Board Decision After Full Investigation.

 1. Full investigation.
-After an order of emergency license suspension, the division will complete full investigation of the complaint allegations, preparation of an investigation summary, a probable cause determination, and a board determination about the appropriate discipline, if any.
+If an order of emergency license suspension continues in effect after a hearing, the division will complete full investigation of the complaint allegations, preparation of an investigation summary, a probable cause determination, and a board determination about the appropriate discipline, if any.

 2. Board decision.

 a.
-If, after a full investigation, the board orders formal discipline in the form of license suspension or revocation, the board’s order must address the status of the emergency suspension and whether the license is revoked or suspended on a non-emergency basis.
+If, after a full investigation, the board orders discipline in the form of license suspension or revocation, the board’s order must address the status of the emergency suspension and whether the license is revoked or suspended on a non-emergency basis.

 b.
-If the board does not order formal discipline, the board must terminate the emergency license suspension it imposed as an interim measure.
+If the board does not order discipline, the board must terminate the emergency license suspension that was imposed as an interim measure.